jonhue/modalist/README.md

 Modalist emits events that allow you to track the navigation lifecycle and respond to content loading.
 Modalist fires events on the `$(document)` object.

-* `modalist:click` fires when you click a Modal enabled link to trigger a modal opening.
+* `modalist:click` fires when you click a Modalist enabled link to trigger a modal opening.
 The clicked element is the event target.
 Access the requested location with `event.data.url`.

-* `modalist:request-start` fires before Modal issues a network request to fetch the modal content.
+* `modalist:request-start` fires before Modalist issues a network request to fetch the modal content.

 * `modalist:request-end` fires after the network request completes.

 * `modalist:before-render` fires before rendering the content.

-* `modalist:render` fires after Modal renders the content in the modal.
+* `modalist:render` fires after Modalist renders the content in the modal.

-* `modalist:load` fires after Modal completed preparing and opened the modal.
+* `modalist:load` fires after Modalist completed preparing and opened the modal.

 ---